louis-frayser/mirror-backup/README.md

 ## Introduction
 ### The main task
-1. Allow for declarative description of the backup tasks by describing which source directories are to backed up
+1. Allow for declarative description of the backup tasks by describing which source directories are to be backed up
 2. Check for common errors.
 3. Generate a shell script to to the job.